Number 1 Record: Composition and recording

-Reception
+Reception and legacy

 On its release in August 1972, #1 Record immediately received widespread acclaim, and continued to do so for six months, although the inability by Stax Records to make the album available in stores meant it sold fewer than 10,000 copies upon its initial release.
 Record World called it "one of the best albums of the year", and Billboard commented, "Every cut could be a single".
 Cashbox described it as one where "everything falls together as a total sound" and one that "should go to the top".
 The River City Review's reaction to the album was to state that "Big Star will be around for many moons".

 The album's reputation and influence have continued since then.
 As William Ruhlmann wrote in AllMusic, "The problem with coming in late on an artwork lauded as 'influential' is that you've probably encountered the work it influenced first, so its truly innovative qualities are lost.
-Thus, if you are hearing Big Star's debut album for the first time decades after its release (as, inevitably, most people must), you may be reminded of Tom Petty & the Heartbreakers or R.E.M., who came after -- that is, if you don't think of The Byrds and The Beatles circa 1965.
-What was remarkable about #1 Record in 1972 was that nobody except Big Star (and maybe Badfinger and The Raspberries) wanted to sound like this -- simple, light pop with sweet harmonies and jangly guitars."
+Thus, if you are hearing Big Star's debut album for the first time decades after its release (as, inevitably, most people must), you may be reminded of Tom Petty & the Heartbreakers or R.E.M., who came after—that is, if you don't think of The Byrds and The Beatles circa 1965.
+What was remarkable about #1 Record in 1972 was that nobody except Big Star (and maybe Badfinger and The Raspberries) wanted to sound like this—simple, light pop with sweet harmonies and jangly guitars."